Monday, June 14, 2010

 Posted by D. Daniel Sokol

-Doh-Shin Jeon (Toulouse School of Economics, Universitat Pompeu Fabra) and Domenico Menicucci (Università degli Studi di Firenze, Italy) explain Bundling and Competition for Slots: Sequential Pricing.
+Doh-Shin Jeony (Toulouse School of Economics, Universitat Pompeu Fabra) and Domenico Menicucci (Università degli Studi di Firenze) address Bundling and Competition for Slots: Sequential Pricing.